halcy/quasi_crystals_bot/README.md

 Uses the python "twitter" module for twitter integration and https://github.com/halcy/Mastodon.py for Mastodon integration.
-To run, install these plus other requirements, built the quasicrystal renderer (just run make), then edit quasibot.py to add your credentials and run it.
+To run, install these plus other requirements, built the quasicrystal renderer (just run make), then create twitter_credentials.secret with your consumer key, consumer secret, access key and access secret (one per line) and mastodon_client.secret as well as mastodon_user.secret, as output by Mastodon.py, and run the quasibot.py.

 * On twitter: http://twitter.com/quasi_crystals
 * On Mastodon: https://mastodon.social/users/quasi_crystals